1871fotc/fotc/docs/cemetery/finding-graves.md

 ## Update burial records

-To request an update to the official burial records, [email Cemeteries Administration](mailto://CB-Cemeteries@brisbane.qld.gov.au) and include:
+To request an update to the official burial records, [email Cemeteries Administration](mailto://CB-Cemeteries@brisbane.qld.gov.au) and include, either:

 - a death certificate
 - a photograph of the headstone where the information on the headstone can be clearly read